simophin/hls-streamer/README.md

 # hls-streamer
 Stream your heart's content with HLS.
-The HLS serving process will only start when someone accesses the stream!

 ## Movtivation